 Specific Requirement B provides the minimum supervision requirements for separated aquatics areas when the aquatics director is not physically present in the area, such as when monitoring a different aquatics program area or moving between areas.
 Separated areas are those divided by sufficient distance or barriers such that the aquatics director in one area is unable to directly monitor activities or supervise emergency action plans in the other areas.
-Specific Requirement B does NOT supersede the requirements of Specific Requirement A. A qualified aquatics director is always required onsite whenever any aquatics program(s) are underway.
-For example, a camp without a swimming program that conducts a single boating activity may not use the qualifications stated in Specific Requirement B to avoid meeting Specific Requirement A.
+Specific Requirement B does NOT supersede the requirements of Specific Requirement A. A qualified aquatics director is always required onsite whenever any aquatics

-- Relevant certificates on file (may be submitted with declaration) - · Documentation of ages - Observation of aquatics program implementation - If PWC program offered, review of National Council approval for additional training requirements and staff assurance that requirements are met
+- Relevant certificates on file (may be submitted with declaration) - Documentation of ages - Observation of aquatics program implementation - If PWC program offered, review of National Council approval for additional training requirements and staff assurance that requirements are met